 You say you’ve got your bluetooth-enabled speaker embedded in a fidget spinner?
 You own a fleet of Groot-branded HD camera drones?
 Toss that crap aside because what you truly deserve is a tactical flashlight, or even better, a tactical lantern.

-How many times have to said this to yourself:
+How many times have you said this to yourself:

 I need a lantern, but not just any lantern — it must be tactical.